Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Algorithms and polytopes

-Again it is easy to prove that $\pi_f$ is the stationary distribution.
-If $f(x)=e^{-||x-x_0||^2/2\sigma^2}$ then for both Hit and Run and Ball walk, the target distribution is the multidimensional spherical Gaussian with variance $\sigma^2$ and its mode at $x_0$ and if it is the indicator function of $P$ then the target distribution is the uniform distribution.
+The Ball walk (Algorithm~\ref{alg:ball}) needs, additionally to Hit and Run, a radius $\delta$ as input.
+In particular, Ball walk is a special case of Metropolis Hastings~\citep{Hastings70} when the target distribution is truncated.
+For both Hit and Run and Ball walk $\pi_f$ is the stationary distribution of the random walk.
+If $f(x)=e^{-||x-x_0||^2/2\sigma^2}$ then the target distribution is the multidimensional spherical Gaussian with variance $\sigma^2$ and its mode at $x_0$.
+When $f$ is the indicator function of $P$ then the target distribution is the uniform distribution.

 Billiard walk, is a random walk for sampling from the uniform distribution~\citep{POLYAK20146123}.
 It tries to emulate the movement of a gas particle during the physical phenomena of filling uniformly a vessel.
-The following pseudocode implements one step of Billiard walk, where $\langle \cdot , \cdot \rangle$ is the inner product between two vectors, $||\cdot||$ is the $\ell^2$ norm and $|\cdot|$ is the length of a segment.
+Algorithm~\ref{alg:billiard} implements Billiard walk, where $\langle \cdot , \cdot \rangle$ is the inner product between two vectors, $||\cdot||$ is the $\ell^2$ norm and $|\cdot|$ is the length of a segment.